ghga-de/nf-snvcalling/CITATIONS.md

 # nf/snvcalling: Citations

+SNV calling workflow was in the pan-cancer analysis of whole genomes (PCAWG) and can be cited with the following publication:

+Pan-cancer analysis of whole genomes.
+The ICGC/TCGA Pan-Cancer Analysis of Whole Genomes Consortium.
+Nature volume 578, pages 82–93 (2020).
+DOI 10.1038/s41586-020-1969-6

+Orijinal version of the workflow is [here](https://github.com/DKFZ-ODCF/SNVCallingWorkflow)

 ## [nf-core](https://pubmed.ncbi.nlm.nih.gov/32055031/)

 > Ewels PA, Peltzer A, Fillinger S, Patel H, Alneberg J, Wilm A, Garcia MU, Di Tommaso P, Nahnsen S. The nf-core framework for community-curated bioinformatics pipelines.
 Nat Biotechnol.
 2020 Mar;38(3):276-278. doi: 10.1038/s41587-020-0439-x.
 PubMed PMID: 32055031.